Uttar Pradesh State, IndiaOperating

 The Simbhaoli power unit is located within the premises of the Simbhaoli sugar plant.
-Power generated from the unit is currently supplied to the sugar plant at the Simbhaoli unit, with surplus power exported to the state grid under a long term PPA with preferential tariff.
-Simbhaoli’s current power plant configuration consists of 2 boilers of 77 TPH (travelling grate) and 110 TPH (dumping grate) capacities respectively.
-There are also 2 bleed-cum-back-pressure turbines with rated capacities of 12 MW (40 kg/ cm2) and 20 MW (84 kg/ cm2).
-Simbhaoli currently generates power only during the sugar season (about 150 days).
+Power and steam generated from the cogeneration unit are supplied to the sugar plant, with surplus power exported to the state grid under a long term PPA at the published rate for bagasse cogeneration.

 Simbhaoli’s current power plant configuration consists of three boilers:

 (i) 77 tons per hour (“TPH”) (travelling grate);

 (iii) a newly-constructed 125 TPH boiler (travelling grate).